ArronATW/NHL_project/models/docs/cleaned_docs.md

   - Not needed, as all `team_id` values are unique in the source.

 - **Null/Invalid Value Handling**
-  - Not performed, since the selected fields are assumed to be clean and well-formed.
+  - Not performed, since the selected fields are checked to be clean and well-formed.

 {% enddocs %}